openworm/open-worm-analysis-toolbox/documentation/Processing Pipeline.md

 # Processing Pipeline #

-*NOTE:* processing steps are written in parentheses.
-The state of the data is described at each numerical step in the pipeline.

 Our open-source port of WT2 currently takes **STEP 3** as the starting point, because the Schafer Lab has an analysis tool online that transforms the raw video into normalized data.

 It might be useful to also port the machine vision processing from **STEP 1** to **STEP 2**, but only if we wish to improve upon their algorithms.
-This is tempting since their algorithm cannot process nearly 20% of the raw video frames (e.g. it cannot deal with coiling or omega turns)  This would involve working with the SegWorm repo and/or porting it to Python (from MATLAB).
+This is tempting since their algorithm cannot process nearly 20% of the raw video frames (see p.131 of Yemini's dissertation) (e.g. it cannot deal with coiling or omega turns)  This would involve working with the SegWorm repo and/or porting it to Python (from MATLAB).

 ## PIPELINE: STEPS 1 to 7